janniks/toggl-unattended-programming-test/README.md

 ## Preparation 📚

-This is the first project in Go that I worked on.
+This is the first Go project that I worked on.
 To prepare, I went through the following resources beforehand

 - I read through [Learn Go in Y Minutes](https://learnxinyminutes.com/docs/go/) which gave me a super quick and dirty introduction to Go
 - I followed the project structuring guidelines of [How to Write Go Code](https://golang.org/doc/code.html)